chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/data.md

 ```

 <div class="aside">

-Should your snapshot tests fail at this stage, you must update the existing snapshots by running the test script with the flag -u.
-Or create a new script to address this issue.

-Don't forget to commit your changes with git!
+💡 With this change your snapshots will require an update.
+Re-run the test command with the <code>-u</code> flag to update them.
+Also don't forget to commit your changes with git!
 </div>